-4. Standard of living (utilities and amenities)
+4 Standard of living (utilities and amenities)

-This section focuses on water and sanitation, energy and housing, ownership of selected durables, distance to facilities/services, and use of financial services.
+This section focuses on water and sanitation, energy and housing, ownership of selected durables, distance to facilities/ services, and use of financial services.
 The Vision 2020, Rwanda's vision of its future development, identified the utilities and amenities discussed in this section as all being crucial requirements for Rwanda's social and economic development.

-4.1.
-Water and sanitation
+4.1 Water and sanitation

-The EICV3 results indicate that 84.4% of households in Muhanga district use an improved drinking water source.
 Improved drinking water sources include protected springs, public standpipes, water piped into dwelling/yard, boreholes, protected wells and rainwater collection, as defined by the World Health Organisation (WHO).

+Considering the above definition, the survey results shows that 73% households in Rusizi district use an improved drinking water source.

-Figure 4.1 shows that the majority of households in Muhanga use protected spring water (65%), followed by public standpipes or water piped into dwellings (15%).
-However, 16% of households in this district still use unimproved water sources.
+Figure 4.1 shows that the majority of households use a public standpipe (30.8%), followed by a protected spring (27%) and water piped into dwelling/yard (6%).
+However, 27% of households in this district still use an unimproved drinking water source.

-Muhanga district is close to achieving the EDPRS national target requirement for the water and sanitation sector, which is to increase access to safe drinking water to 85% by 2012.
+Rusizi district has not yet achieved the EDPRS national target for the water and sanitation sector, which is to increase access to drinking water to 85% by 2012.
+It lags behind the national target by 12 percentage points.